 A high performance, distributed object storage server, designed for large-scale data infrastructure.
-It is an ideal S3-compatible replacement for Hadoop HDFS for machine learning and other big data workloads
+It is an ideal S3-compatible replacement for Hadoop HDFS and scale out NAS for machine learning and other big data workloads

 MinIO supports a range of modern workloads from machine learning to backup by